 Thus ends the “Pardoner’s Tale.”

 Seeming to forget his place, the Pardoner begins offering pardons to the pilgrims in exchange for gold, silver, wool, and other valuables.
-He beckons the Host to come forth first -to offer riches and kiss his relics.
-The Host threatens the Pardoner in kind – he threatens to cut off the Pardoner’s testicles and enshrine them in a hog’s turd!
+He beckons the Host to come forth first to offer riches and kiss his relics.
+The Host threatens the Pardoner in kind, he threatens to cut off the Pardoner’s testicles and enshrine them in a hog’s turd!
 At the close of the tale, the Knight enters and asks for harmony so that the group may “laughe and pleye” again.

-The “Pardoner’s Tale” brings to light the importance of the author behind his tale.
+The “Pardoner’s Tale” brings to light the importance of the author behind a tale.
 Intentionality is crucial, especially with respect to a fable, or a morality tale.
 Reading (or listening to a story) begs the audience to inquire into the author’s intent.
 Like the Friar before him, the Pardoner is not a noble man.
 The Pardoner is an unrepentant sinner who preaches honor and justice for others, but who is only too proud of his own greed.
 Consequently his exemplum (moral anecdote) is rendered meaningless.
 Additionally, the “Pardoner’s Tale” fails to meet the Host’s initial request for a merry tale.
 He also fails by his own standards of sin as outlined in his story: the Pardoner does not fulfill his oath by ‘Saint Ronan’ at the outset, he displays greed when asking for riches from the group at the close of his tale, and he also admits to gluttony while drinking (presumably excessively) while delivering his tale.

 The digression of the “Physician’s Tale” and the “Pardoner’s Tale” comes from the “Franklin’s Tale” wherein the idea of self-interested tricks are used to gain what a man truly wants (recall that Aeruelius employs a deceptive illusion to move all of the rocks of Brittany in order to gain the hand of Dorigen, his unrequited lover).
-Thus, the “Physician’s Tale” explores the injustice of even a judicial leader (Apius) using tricks to gain his unrequited lover in accord with the law (Virginia) -trickery is never acceptable even when following the law; and also the “Pardoner’s Tale” addresses the evil inherent in tricksters who kill each over riches, but we know this tale to be disingenuous because the Pardoner is a false teacher.
+Thus, the “Physician’s Tale” explores the injustice of even a judicial leader (Apius) using tricks to gain his unrequited lover in accord with the law (Virginia) -trickery is never acceptable even when following the law; and also the “Pardoner’s Tale” addresses the evil inherent in all tricksters who kill each other over riches, but we know this tale to be disingenuous because the Pardoner is a false teacher.

 For this reading I used the Broadview Canterbury Tales edition which is based on the famous Ellesmere Manuscript.
 The Broadview edition closely matches the work of Chaucer’s scribe, Adam Pinkhurst.